pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

 Then, the `admin` user can configure Pachyderm to work with a identity management provider (IdP) of your choice.

-If you want to configure a SAML IdP, such as Okta, you need to create an initial robot admin account by using the `--initial-admin=robot:<user>` flag.
+If you want to configure a SAML IdP, such as Auth0, you need to create an initial robot admin account by using the `--initial-admin=robot:<user>` flag.